Annual Provincial Theatre Festival

 Your participation and support of this event is vital to the success of the Festival.
 Any contribution, large or small, will be gratefully accepted.
 Besides corporate and individual sponsorship of the event, there are 16 trophies known as “Thespians” available for sponsorship, plus donation of merchandise/services required for the “silent auction” fundraising event.
 Corporate partners can provide support by becoming an event or performance sponsor.

 There are a variety of registration packages.
 Full week passes will include tickets to all Mainstage plays, Workshop plays, Green Room Parties (after evening performance socials), and morning Coffee Critiques.
-3 Day passes and individual night tickets are also available.
+3 Day & 5 Day passes, and individual night tickets are also available.

 WHAT MAINSTAGE OFFERS